core-coin/base-rs/CONTRIBUTING.md

 merged.

 When opening a PR **please select the "Allow Edits From Maintainers" option**.
-Alloy maintains strict standards for code quality and style, as well as commit signing.
+Base-rs maintains strict standards for code quality and style, as well as commit signing.
 This option allows us to make small changes to your PR to bring it in line with these standards.
 It helps us get your PR in faster, and with less work from you.